People enjoying coffee, a salad, a yogurt bowl with berries and kiwi, and a cup of tea or coffee at a round white table.

 A woman standing on a front porch holding a grocery basket filled with fresh vegetables, smiling, and wearing casual jeans and a long-sleeved top.
 There is a door with a big floral wreath hanging on it and a doormat on the ground.

-During my time as a clinical dietitian, I covered the surgical and cardiovascular units, the outpatient heart failure clinic, and the home health clinic where I cared for patients needing tube or IV nutrition.
+During my time as a clinical dietitian, I covered the surgical and cardiovascular units, the outpatient heart failure clinic, and the home health clinic where I cared for patients needing tube feeds or IV nutrition.

 I’ve always believed nutrition has the power to truly heal.
 That belief is what ultimately led me to step away from conventional dietetics, knowing I couldn’t help people the way I felt called to within that system.